 Skilled teachers can often reword or re-frame concepts.
 Sometimes, all it takes is a slightly different word choice for a tricky concept to click into place.

 Sometimes it’s helpful to see a step-by-step solution to a problem you’re working on, as long as you try to figure it out for yourself first.

-There are two great tools to get solutions to problems you’re struggling with:
+There are three great tools to get solutions to problems you’re struggling with:

 In contrast, although Symbolab’s user interface is clunkier and less intuitive, its step-by-step solutions are free:

 Finally, if you need solutions to specific problems in your textbook, you can check out Chegg Study.
 It will show you step-by-step solutions for all problems in the textbook your math class uses:

 Regardless of what you choose, make sure you try the problems out yourself afterwards without looking at the solutions.